 A face mask is a material you wear that covers your nose and mouth.
 It is sometimes called a face covering.

-When worn properly, all types of face masks help to reduce the spread of COVID-19 (coronavirus).
+When worn properly, all types of face masks help to reduce the spread of COVID-19 and other airborne infections.
 If your face mask does not completely cover your nose and mouth, it will not protect you or anyone else.

 Types of face masks